hadez8877/Wumpus/README.md

 ## Contributing

-In order to contribute to Wumpus you must follow the steps in [Installation](#Installation).
-Then, fork the repository, create your feature branch, make your changes, and submit a pull request.
+In order to contribute to Wumpus you must follow the steps in [installation](#installation).
+Afterwards, you must make a PR on the [dev](https://github.com/hadez8877/Wumpus/tree/dev) branch, so that you can review your PR.

 But if you want to contribute in a simpler way, you can start this project from _Stackblitz_ using your GitHub account: